John Grenell – Welcome to Our World (1990)

 Another cover from the same team (Dan Barnes and John Cooper – AKA Rhythm & Business) which assembled Ngaire's earlier hit – and a not dissimilar formula.
 That is, take a semi-obscure 70s soul single and give it a modern makeover.
-Johnny Nash (of 'I Can See Clearly Now' fame) wrote this sentimental pop reggae single which was turned into ersatz synth reggae.
+Johnny Nash (of 'I Can See Clearly Now' fame) first had a hit with this sentimental pop reggae single in 1975.
 It's very anglicised, redolent of the likes of Rick Astley, anguished white haircut pop, but while ridiculous, it's not unpleasant.
 But, like the Push Push song it replaced, the sense that this is a music whose time had passed is very strong.
 'Tears on My Pillow' was released on Trevor Reekie's Pagan label, while the group's name came from singer David Parker, who had done more interesting work in Rhythm Cage.
 Sadly the 'Jazzy Rap Remix' on the B-side is, as yet, nowhere to be found online.

 Hammond Gamble & The Red Nose Band – You Make The Whole World Smile (1992, 1993)